 - Hire a broker.
 A broker knows the ins and outs of trading so they’re better suited at analyzing markets, and therefore advise you on the best course of action.
 If you feel that hiring a broker takes away your participation in a trade, you can have it set up in such a way that you still have the final say so you get to make use of the broker’s expertise while still indulging your need to be part of all the action.

 - Educate yourself.
 Keep learning new strategies for trading.
-There are plenty of resources available on the web including in other languages just like this one for option binaire in French.
+There are plenty of resources available on the web including in other languages.
 In addition, many online brokers have education center on their websites.

 - Set a limit.
 To a certain degree, trading is like gambling—when you’re on a roll, it’s hard to stop.
 Unfortunately, just like gambling, one move can easily take away everything you have.
 Yes, there is always that possibility that you can still get more profits but it gets more dangerous the longer your streak is.
 Set a limit to how much profit you want in a day, stick to it, and live to trade another day.